puzzle/bleib/README.md

 # Caveats

-* Can only handle postresql.
+* Can only handle postresql/postgis.
 It's simple to add further adapters, see `Bleib::Database#database_down?` and `Bleib::Configuration#check!`

 # Testing